North Central Region Sustainable Agriculture Research and Education (NCR-SARE)

 Farmer/Rancher Grants are for innovative sustainable agriculture research, demonstration, and education projects; they are NOT for everyday farming expenses, other than those directly related to the grant project.
 For example, purchasing fencing or livestock to expand your herd would not be allowed.
 Fencing or livestock needed as part of a research project to explore how different cover crops work in rotational grazing would be allowed, but only for the land and animals involved in the research.

 Projects that involve whole farm systems and/or a youth component are encouraged.

-Livestock projects need to comply with reasonable animal care requirements to insure that animals are properly cared for.
+Livestock projects need to comply with reasonable animal care requirements to ensure that animals are properly cared for.

 GrantWatch ID#: 163677

-Grant recipients have 23 months to complete their projects.
+Grant recipients have 24 months to complete their projects.
 All funds should be spent and grant project completed by January 31, 2021.